 The water treatment chemicals market was one of these unfortunate markets.
 By being forced to shut down or dramatically scale back operations to comply with strict government regulations, many companies found that they were unable to generate the water supply that their general populations needed.
 This raised the price of water per unit.

-What’s driving growth in the water treatment chemicals market is the fact that agricultural sectors around the world are growing dramatically, especially in India.
+The water treatment chemicals market drivers the fact that agricultural sectors around the world are growing dramatically, especially in India.
 This sector relies heavily on sugar and ethanol-based fertilizer to maximize crop output.
 Water is needed to create these types of fertilizers.
 Geothermal power generation and petrochemical mining and refining industries also rely heavily on good water to operate efficiently and optimize output.

 The industry also uses lots of water.
 It pollutes it too.
 The water treatment chemicals neutralize the pollution in the water so that it is safe for humans and animals to drink.